wbcbz7/nvpatch-dos/readme.md

 Tested and working (more or less) fine on:

  * RIVA TNT 16 MB AGP (6.7 works out of the box, 6.53 needs patching)
- * RIVA TNT2 M64 16 MB and 32 MB, both AGP (strangely, while 6.7 declares TNT2 support, it does work with TNT2 Ultra only, judging by PCI Device ID)
+ * RIVA TNT2 M64 16 MB and 32 MB, both AGP (strangely, while 6.7 declares TNT2 support, it does work only with TNT2 Ultra, judging by PCI Device ID)
  * Vanta 16 MB and Vanta LT 8 MB, both AGP
  * GeForce 2 MX200 32MB and MX400 64 MB, both AGP
  * GeForce 4 MX440 64 MB AGP
- * GeForce FX5200 and FX5500, both 128MB AGP (the latter has the infamous broken VBE3.0 custom refresh rate support in it's video BIOS, and it works again with SDD running)
+ * GeForce FX5200 and FX5500, both 128MB AGP (the latter has the infamous broken VBE3.0 custom refresh rate support in it's video BIOS, and it works again with SDD)

 Does not work on: